 In April, Judge Temple rejected these arguments and compelled the state to hand over the electronic voter database as well as make available communications about the law as it is being legislated.
 In addition, a protective order must be crafted to keep sensitive information private.

 Three Republican legislators involved in crafting SB3 – Kathleen Hoelzel, Barbara Griffin & Regina Birdsell – filed motions to squash subpoenas seeking information that they had proving or disproving instances of voter fraud before last year’s vote.
+In July, Judge Brown ruled in their favor.
+However, the Judge granted the prosecution to right to depose attorneys Bud Fitch and Matthew Broadhead.

 The parties are having difficulty agreed upon the content of the protective order.
 Asst Attorney General Anne Edwards wants the court to support keeping dates of birth, dates of naturalization and places of birth out of the public record when the database is handed over to the plaintiffs.
 The plaintiffs filed a motion in response.